Home

 Medications may also be useful in some cases to provide temporary relief from anxiety or depressed mood to facilitate psychotherapy.

-Psychiatric medications, however, are not curative, and, for less extreme symptoms, medications should be used only in conjunction with psychotherapy or rigorous spiritual direction.
-For the most part, the use of psychiatric medication primarily supports the secular scientific error that you can “feel better” without having to alter your lifestyle to assume moral responsibility for your life.
-Real spiritual purification, however, demands a total change of lifestyle, turning from worldly attachments to embrace a moral and virtuous life through complete dying to self in Christ.
+Psychiatric medications, however, are not curative, and, for less extreme symptoms, the use of psychiatric medication primarily supports the secular scientific error that you can “feel better” without having to alter your lifestyle to assume moral responsibility for your life.
+Real spiritual purification, however, demands a total change of lifestyle, turning away from worldly attachments to embrace a moral and virtuous life through complete dying to self in Christ.

 So what can you do?
 Although severe symptoms may require emergency medical treatment, psychotherapy—or spiritual direction with someone who is also a qualified psychotherapist—can help to uncover psychological conflicts that block complete trust in God.
 For example, anxiety and nightmares following a trauma can often be the result of repressed anger, and if the anger is resolved in a spiritual context, rather than suppressed with medication, the “psychiatric disorder” of PTSD will resolve right along with the anger.
 Similarly, depression is often the result of anger turned inwards; it can derive from a desperate need for social approval and a self-condemnation for not receiving that approval.
 But if you seek only the approval of Christ, not the world, you have no reason for anger and no reason to condemn yourself.